Dany Kane: Biker war

 By April 1995 the Royal Canadian Mounted Police (RCMP) was paying Kane $2,000 a week.
+In May 1995, when Kane's wife, Josée gave birth to his son, Guillaume, Steinert served as the godfather to Kane's son.
+Kane's efforts to be on good terms with his two feuding patrons, Carroll and Steinert, caused him problems.
+Carroll wanted Kane to continue with the Evil Ones puppet gang while Steinert wanted to set up a new Hells Angels puppet gang in Kingston, Ontario with Kane to be the president.
+Kane's inability to choose between Carroll and Steinert led to neither scheme coming to fruition.
+Upon Steinert's advice, Kane left the Evil Ones and joined the Rockers Motorcycle Club, led by Gregory Woolley, a Haitian immigrant who seemingly had no issues with the working for the whites only Hells Angels.
+The Rockers were a Hells Angel puppet club, but were not like the other puppet clubs such as the Evil Ones and the Condors which merely replicated the work of the Hells Angels.
+Instead, the Rockers served as the enforcement unit for the Hells Angels, being divided into a "baseball team" for intimidation and assault and the "football team", which served as a death squad.

-In August 1995, Kane reported it was Steinert who set off the bomb that killed 11-year old Daniel Desrochers.
+In August 1995, Kane reported it was Steinert who set off the bomb that killed 11-year-old Daniel Desrochers.
 Kane reported: "Since that day, Steinert no longer talked about the bombs he had ordered and never again spoke about using bombs.
-Steinert asked some of his crew what they thought of the bombing...When told they thought the murderer should be liquidated, Steinert didn't respond and became very pensive".
-Sher and Marsden wrote Kane was sometimes self-serving in his reports to his RCMP handlers and he was well known expert at building bombs, suggesting there was a possibility that it was him instead of Steinert who set off the bomb that killed Desrochers.
-Kane was an expert bomb-maker and at least was a member of Steinert's bomb-making team instead of being the passive observer that he portrayed as.
+Steinert asked some of his crew what they thought of the bombing...When they told him that they thought the murderer should be liquidated, Steinert didn't respond and became very pensive".
+Sher and Marsden wrote Kane was sometimes self-serving in his reports to his RCMP handlers and he was a well known expert at building bombs, suggesting there was a possibility that it was him instead of Steinert who set off the bomb that killed Desrochers.
+Kane was an expert bomb-maker and at very least was a member of Steinert's bomb-making team instead of being the passive observer that he portrayed himself as.